Does Silicone Have Microplastics?

 What is silicone?

-Silicone (technically polydimethylsiloxane, or PDMS) is a synthetic polymer made from silicon, oxygen, carbon, and hydrogen.
-It is not technically a plastic — plastics are carbon-chain polymers, whereas silicone has a silicon-oxygen backbone — which is part of why it is often positioned as a safer alternative.
+Silicone is a synthetic polymer — but it is not technically a plastic.
+Plastics have a carbon-chain backbone; silicone has a silicon-oxygen backbone.
+This is part of why it is marketed as a safer alternative.
 It is heat-resistant, flexible, and widely used in kitchen tools, food storage bags, baby products, and medical devices.

-The relevant question for microplastic exposure is not whether silicone is technically a plastic, but whether it releases particles or chemical migrants into food and water under realistic use conditions.
+The real question isn't whether silicone is technically a plastic — it's whether it releases particles or chemicals into food under everyday use.
+That's what the research addresses.

 What the research shows